-To document the situation, the analysis should include interviews with the current stakeholders in the problem space.
-An understanding of the stakeholders, as noted above, guides the list of interviewees.
+The analysis should include interviews with current stakeholders in the problem space to document the situation.
+As noted above, an understanding of the stakeholders guides the list of interviewees.
 In each interview, ask who else should be interviewed to validate the stakeholders’ list and identify potential new interviewees.

 Document both the good and bad of the current situation.
 The decision-makers should have a clear understanding of what is working, what is not working, and what needs to be accomplished.
 This background information ensures that all decision-makers have a clear and consistent view of the current situation.

 Those creating the STP may choose to create process, data, or applications/systems models to illustrate both the current and desired state.
 The models are used to draw the decision-makers’ attention to key details.
 However, the analysts need to be aware of the decision-makers’ understanding and ability to read them.
 Ensure that the models do not provide so much detail as to hide the key issues.

 The target represents a vision of the desired state.
 It should balance the aspirational and attainable.
 It is often good to express the target from the customer or end-users’ point of view.
 What will they be able to accomplish once the decision has been implemented?